brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Austere
 The Austere Automaton is ideal for business.
 Serious, calm, capable and an air of servitude.
 This Automaton personality will not embarrass you or your company.
 Add Skills
-To make your Automaton really useful to the team as a whole, ensure that it has Skills that fill gaps in the team�s abilities.
+To make your Automaton really useful to the team as a whole, ensure that it has Skills that fill gaps in the team's abilities.
 Automaton Skills come with a Skill percentage, cost a certain amount of money and take time for the Automaton to learn.
 The more complex the Skill, the more expensive it is and the longer it takes to learn.
 Automaton Skills
 Skill	Price	Time	Start	Max
 Spacecraft Know	11 000	8h	30	60